EASTCOAST: The Most Underrated Guitar Brand? (updated for September 2024)

 The EastCoast Range

-Today we’ve looked at three examples from EastCoast’s range.
+Today we’ve looked at six examples from EastCoast’s range.
 There are many more available, and what they all have in common is a decent level of build quality, recognisable good looks, easy playability and a nice sound.

 On top of that, every single EastCoast guitar has been checked, set up and tested by our guitar techs, so they'll be playing at their best when they reach you!
 What more could you ask for in a beginner’s electric guitar?
 We think EastCoast are a legitimate choice and an underrated brand.
 Visit us, try a few out and see what you think!